SmartThingsCommunity/st-device-sdk-c/README.md

 - [Commercialization Guide](./doc/Commercialization_Guide.md) : It provides guide for ones who consider commercializing their IoT products with SDK.
 - [Capabilities Reference](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference) : This page serves as a reference for the supported capabilities.
 - [Developer Workspace](https://developer.smartthings.com/workspace/) : It provides functions related to device information registration and device integration in the SmartThings cloud.
+- [Capability Attribute Update](./doc/Capability_Attribute_Update.md) : This development page guides how to use Capability Attribute update APIs.

 ## Commercialization

-For commercialization, refer to the following [link](https://github.com/SmartThingsCommunity/st-device-sdk-c/blob/main/doc/Commercialization_Guide).
+For commercialization, refer to the following [link](https://github.com/SmartThingsCommunity/st-device-sdk-c/blob/main/doc/Commercialization_Guide.md).

 If you have any issue, or want to commercialize your IoT devices using this SDK, please use the following contact point.
 - Commercializatioin : partners@smartthings.com